French tycoon Bollore fights Africa graft allegations in op-ed - JDD

 The executive added his group, which operates 16 container ports in West Africa, invested about 4 billion euros ($4.85 billion) in the region over the last 30 years.
 He said he also pushed French media group Vivendi, which he controls, to invest in the continent.

-Claiming that he is the target of a “witch hunt,” Bollore said the investigation could weaken the ties existing France and its former colonies and on the African continent.
+Claiming that he is the target of a “witch hunt,” Bollore said the investigation could weaken the ties between France and its former colonies on the African continent.

 “Isn’t there a risk that the France of Enlightenment they had so admired may break this bond through witch hunts and unfair and disproportionate inquisitions...,” Bollore asked.